 The radiograph shows not fully dentified upper and lower jaws.
 In the upper jaw, the two central incisors 11 and 21 are missing.
 In the lower jaw, the four frontal teeth 32, 31, 41 and 42 are missing.
-These are no pathological changes, but artefacts due to the preparation of the mummy.
+These are no pathological changes, but artefacts due to the embalming of the mummy.
 In the left lower jaw (in the figure on the right), however, a pathological tooth loss of the teeth 35 and 36 can be seen.
 From the pre-molar, a part of the root appears at the level of the alveolar crest.
 At the tip of the root there is a small periapical lightening, which indicates an inflammatory process.

 There is a generalized horizontal bone breakdown with vertical bursts, as we know from periodontal changes with bone pockets on the teeth.
 Abrasions occur throughout the crown area, which can be seen in a clear flattening of the teeth.

 Findings: Dr. Andreas Fuhrmann, Polyclinic for X-Ray Diagnostics in Dentistry, Oral and Maxillofacial Surgery, University Hospital Hamburg-Eppendorf.

 The designation of the teeth follows the WHO nomenclature customary in dentistry, with the upper and lower jaws numbered in four quadrants in a clockwise direction.
-The right upper jaw is designated by 1, the left upper jaw by 2, the left lower jaw by 3 and the right lower jaw by 4.
+The right upper jaw of a patient is designated by 1, the left upper jaw by 2, the left lower jaw by 3 and the right lower jaw by 4.
 The second digit indicates the number of the tooth in its respective quadrant, starting from the middle going outwards.
 For example, the right maxillary central incisor would be 11 and the left 21.

 Back to the Virtual Mummy